awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

    ```

 ------
-#### [ Fargate profile ]
+#### [ Fargate ]

    1. Create a Fargate profile that includes the sample application's namespace with the following command\.
 Replace the *alternate\-colored* text with your own values\.
-If you don't have an existing pod execution role, then you must create one first\.
-For more information, see [Pod Execution Role](pod-execution-role.md)\.
+**Note**
+The command that follows only works for clusters that were created with `eksctl`\.
+If you didn't create your cluster with `eksctl`, then you can create the profile with the the [AWS Management Console](fargate-profile.md#create-fargate-profile), using the same values for `name` and `namespace` that are in the command below\.

       ```
       eksctl create fargateprofile --cluster prod --region us-east-1 --name alb-sample-app --namespace 2048-game